roncampbell/IRE2017/Introduction to R.md

 R can import many file types, but the easiest and most flexible is a CSV or "comma-separated variable".
 If you've worked with Excel or database programs, you've already encountered CSVs.
 If not, the name explains most but not all of their mysteries.
 CSV files typically consist of files with columns separated by, yes, commas; if a column contains internal commas then that column should have some demarcation such as quote marks.

-We will be working with two Medicare files on Arizona hospitals, ReadmissionsAndDeaths.csv and PaymentAndValue.csv
+We will be working with two Medicare files on Arizona hospitals, ReadmissionsAndDeaths.csv and HospitalAcquiredConditions.csv

 The exact syntax for the import command will depend on your working directory and the location of these files.
 For demo purposes, I set my working directory to the exact location of the files: